Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Results and Discussion

 The posterior inferred from lenses generated within the training distribution is shown in the top row of the left-hand side.
 The inferred posterior is unbiased and recovers the ground truth well, indicating that even inference with a large number of lensing systems remains unbiased.

 In the second row on the left, we vary the Einstein radius distribution from uniform to a normal distribution with mean $\mu = 1.4$ and standard deviation $\sigma = 0.2$, while maintaining the same boundaries as in the training distribution.
-While the posteriors for 50 and 100 lenses recover the ground truth, the posterior for 500 systems shows multiple posterior modes.
-This is an artifact of the distributional shift and causes the posterior to exhibit a bias that is detectable through coverage tests such as TARP \citep{Lemos_2023_TARP}.
+Although the posteriors for 50 and 100 lenses still recover the ground truth, the posterior for 500 systems develops multiple modes.
+This reflects the mismatch between the training and testing distributions, an effect that becomes more pronounced with a larger sample and can be detected -- if the ground truth is known -- using coverage metrics such as TARP \citep{Lemos_2023_TARP}.

 The third row shows the posterior when changing the main deflector model from a SIE to an EPL profile, with the mass slope drawn from a normal distribution with mean $\mu = 2.0$ and standard deviation $\sigma = 0.02$.
 For a slope of $\gamma_{EPL} = 2.0$, the EPL profile corresponds to a SIE profile.
 Despite this minimal variation ($\sim1\%$), even for 50 lenses the posterior is highly biased, and the ground truth is outside the $3\sigma$ region.
+When combining 500 lenses, the probability density becomes highly concentrated at a very narrow value, which can be due to network failure under this specific modification.

 In the fourth row, we introduce a small external shear defined by two shear components $\gamma_{1,2}$ each with a mean of $\mu = 0.0$ and standard deviation $\sigma = 0.1$.
 The shear is highly degenerate with the ellipticity of the lens profile and is typically used to model the local lens environment \citep[e.g.,][]{Oguri_2005_shear, Koopmans_2006, Sonnenfeld_SL2S_2013, Shu_2016, Shu_2017, Talbot_2021_eBOSS}.
-The additional external shear significantly biases the network output, pushing the obtained posterior towards the boundaries of the parameters of interest.
+The additional external shear significantly biases the network output, pushing the obtained posterior towards and out of the priors on the parameters of interest which are the same as the priors used for training data generation, defined in Table~\ref{tab:parameter_distribution}.
+The ground truth is already outside the $3\sigma$ region for only 50 combined lenses.

 The fifth row introduces a modification to the dark matter halo mass profiles, changing from NFW to truncated NFW profiles with a truncation radius five times the scale radius, converting infinitely extended NFW profiles to finite mass profiles.
 The resulting posterior exhibits a clear bias.
+When combining 50 or 100 lenses, the ground truth is between $1\sigma$ and $2\sigma$, and at 500 lenses already between $2\sigma$ and $3\sigma$.